-The surgery service at North Coast Veterinary Specialist and Referral Centre (NCVS) is run by Dr Richard Mitchell, the practice director and a European and Australasian registered Specialist Small Animal Surgeon.
+The surgery service at North Coast Veterinary Specialist and Referral Centre (NCVS) is run by Dr Richard Mitchell, the practice director and a European and Australasian registered Specialist in Small Animal Surgery.
 Dr Mitchell is the only registered specialist in small animal surgery working and operating on the Sunshine Coast.

-Dr Richard Mitchell offers an extensive service in cutting edge surgery including orthopaedic, soft tissue, neurosurgery and oncology here at NCVS.
+Dr Richard Mitchell leads a highly-trained team of surgeons who offer an extensive service in cutting edge surgery including orthopaedic, soft tissue, neurosurgery and oncology here at NCVS.

 Dr Mitchell has also undergone additional training and is highly skilled in non-invasive surgery (key-hole surgery) and hip replacements.